 Disclaimer: The coronavirus situation is changing dynamically.
 We try to keep this article up to date and provide accurate information but if you happen to notice any discrepancies, please let us know.
-You can use our widget or the comment section below the article.
+You can use our widget.

 It’s no secret that due to the spread of Covid-19 virus, commonly referred to as “coronavirus”, the world of business will face multiple challenges.

 A recent study done by DigitalCommerce360 showed that the majority of eCommerce business owners have already taken action to respond to the on-going situation.

 More than 36% of retailers foresee a downward trajectory for their businesses and expect the crisis to impact their businesses negatively.

 It’s also common to come across messages such as this one:

 I have a Shopify dropshipping store.
 I have no inventory.
 Nothing of mine has shipped since January 20.
 I have so many back orders it will be a nightmare to keep track of.Geri

 For many small eCommerce businesses, the future seems uncertain, to say the least.
 Our team has decided to explore the problems faced by those entrepreneurs.
 We want to help and offer practical solutions for this time of the crisis.